Pizone-ai/RSSFlow-doc/docs/privacy/en.md

 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page.

 ## Contact
-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information]
+If you have any questions about this Privacy Policy, please contact us at: [zengzwf@gmail.com]